PARTICIPANTS’ FINLAND

 The programme aims to reduce loneliness and social exclusion in Finland while strengthening inclusion, community belonging, and a sense of meaning.
 Its goal is to build a society where everyone has both the opportunity and the desire to participate.
 It is a long-term, research-based, cross-sectoral collaboration addressing core human needs.
 Participants’ Finland is coordinated by an expert group convened by the Parliament’s Working Group for Reducing Loneliness and Ostracism.

-17. All decision-makers have sufficient, up-to-date and understandable information to reduce loneliness and social exclusion.
+10. Decision-makers have sufficient access to up-to-date and understandable information to reduce loneliness and social exclusion.

 Interested?
 Contact us!